 To find your limited company SIC code, you need to search the condensed list to find the most appropriate trade description and relevant SIC code for your company.
 Whilst the list is considerable, it is not exhaustive, so you may have to use more than one limited company SIC code to describe what your business does.

 Some trade descriptions are very specific, such as ‘Growing of grapes’ and ‘Plastering’, whereas some descriptions are more general, such as ‘Other business support service activities n.e.c.’ or ‘Physical well-being activities’.
 The ease of finding the most appropriate SIC code really depends on what your company does, so you may need to spend some time looking through the list of codes.

 How many SIC codes can I use?

-You must provide at least one limited company SIC code during the incorporation process, even if your company is dormant (not trading).
-This is usually sufficient for most businesses.
-However, you may use up to four SIC codes if your business carries out various activities that cannot be classified by just one code.
+You must provide at least one limited company SIC code during the incorporation process, even if your company is going to be dormant or non-trading.
+Most people find that one SIC code is sufficient for their business.
+However, you can use up to four SIC codes if your business activities are varied or complex and cannot be described by just one code.

 Can I change my limited company SIC code?